Table of Contents

 There have been numerous articles and stories going around on the internet which has been stating what these color codes mean in accordance with the toothpaste that they have labeled.
 The articles on the internet are stating that these are the meanings of the colors codes on the bottom of the tube of the toothpaste;

 - Black Square = Pure Chemical

 So, who is right?
-We did a bit of research in order to solve this query.
-After checking out a piece on Snopes.com, a platform that is tasked with investigating any information which is shared or has gone viral on the social media platforms etc. on the internet, the conclusion is that the Facebook user is indeed correct.
+We did a bit of research in order to find the actual meaning of the color codes on toothpaste.
+Our conclusion is that the Facebook user is indeed correct.
 The markings found on the bottom of the tubes of toothpaste are indeed placed there so that the machines can know exactly where they are to cut the tubes.

 One final piece of advice that we think is essential, especially in the modern times with easy and instant access to the internet, if anything has been shown to you on the internet and has been constructed or shaped to convince you that it is a fact, does not under any circumstance mean that there is any truth behind the internet post.